What's happening now?

 Gaglardi Way has motor vehicle lanes and painted on-street bike lanes.

-As part of this project, we’ll review the existing conditions of the bikeway corridors, collect vehicle/cycling volumes and speed data and gather your feedback about your experiences using these corridors.
+As part of this project, we reviewed, collected and gathered the existing conditions of the bikeway corridors, collected vehicle/cycling volumes and speed data, and gathered your feedback about your experiences using these corridors.

 What are the benefits of cycling?

-Cycling has many benefits such as:
+Cycling has many benefits, such as:

-- Health: cycling improves one’s physical and mental well-being.
+• Health: cycling improves one’s physical and mental well-being.

-- Affordability: cycling is a more affordable travel option.
+• Affordability: cycling is a more affordable travel option.

 What types of improvements are we considering?